troessner/reek/README.md

 ## Supported Ruby versions

-Reek is officially supported for CRuby 2.3 to 2.6 and for JRuby 9.1 and 9.2.
+Reek is officially supported for CRuby 2.4 to 2.7 and for JRuby 9.2.
 Other Ruby implementations (like Rubinius) are not officially supported but should work as well.